The Flying Signaleers, Inc.

 In addition to the monthly dues, there is an hourly "wet" rate we pay for the use of each plane.
-This is the aircraft with fuel. * The rates are plus a state mandatory sales tax.
-The C182 is set at - $125.00 / hour tach. time which includes tax.
+This is the aircraft with fuel. * The state, in its immutable wisdom, has determined that all charges / rates must have a mandatory sales tax.
+The C182 is set at - $135.00 / hour tach. time which includes tax.
 This per hourly rate covers the fuel, maintenance, TBO fund and will have WSST tax added at the time of the monthly billing.
-At the end of each quarter we have most of the tax returned which we put back into the maintenance fund.
 The hourly rate is adjusted by the board based based on maintenace / fuel cost plus as the aircraft flys more often the cost are revised.
 Note on the per hour cost; We bill by the Tach time while most FBO rentals / some clubs use the hobbs meter for hourly charges.
 Hobbs charges tend to be around 5%-10% higher in a plane such as a 182.
 This can be explained further by linking to the Hobbs site above or feel free to contact us.
 Signaleers Inc. is a non-profit organization and all exess funds collected by the corporation are placed back into the airplanes / equipment.
 Unlike some clubs; Flyngsignaleers Inc. owns the aircraft, and the hourly rates are used to reimburse the corporation for operatations and maintenance.

 * The hourly rates are based on the per gallon fuel cost at KPLU.
 If fuel costs rise or fall; the club (board) will adust the hourly use rates.
 This rate formula that applies to aircraft is based on an average of 13.5 gal. per hour burn which is typical for the 182.
 While the fuel burn will vary the number used is an average.
 All cost include tax